Derbyshire Police deliberately ‘running down’ the numbers of detainees at Buxton custody suite, solicitor claims

-Derbyshire Police have been accused of deliberately ‘running down’ the numbers of detainees at Buxton’s police custody suite to justify its closure.
+Derbyshire Police has been accused of deliberately ‘running down’ the numbers of detainees at Buxton’s police custody suite to justify its closure.

-The suites at the town’s Silverlands Police Station are set to close on July 1 to make a saving of £195,233 - which will be reinvested in more officers for the High Peak.
+The suite at the town’s Silverlands Police Station are set to close on July 1 to make a saving of £195,233 - which will be reinvested in more officers for the High Peak.

-Police say the suite’s low usage - at just 10 per cent of that at Derby or 17 detainees per week - means they cannot justify keeping it open.
+Police say the suite’s low usage - at just ten per cent of that at Derby or 17 detainees per week - means they cannot justify keeping it open.

-Instead, High Peak officers will drive detainees to either Ashton or Cheadle Police Stations, Grtr Manc, or Chesterfield.
+Instead, High Peak officers will drive detainees to either Ashton or Cheadle Police Stations in Greater Manchester, or Chesterfield.

 She said: “I believe the scenario has been set up to enable the force to make the decision to close Buxton.